About British Columbia

-British Columbia CultureBritish Columbia has a culture that is in many ways inspired by the natural beauty of the province.
-B.C. residents are known for their healthy living, and outdoor recreation such as biking, skiing, snowboarding, kayaking and swimming are all popular in the province.
+British Columbia has a culture that is in many ways inspired by the natural beauty of the province.
+B.C. residents are known for their healthy living and outdoor recreational activities, with biking, skiing, snowboarding, kayaking and swimming all proving popular in the province.
 With one of the best natural environments in the world to enjoy outdoor recreation, the B.C. culture has embraced this good fortune to include a healthy appreciation of recreation.

 B.C. culture is also significantly influenced by its history of high levels of immigration to the province.
 British, German, Chinese, German, Indian, and Japanese community influences can all be found throughout the province.
 These influences help to make cities like Vancouver very cosmopolitan and attract arts and culture from all around the world.

-British Columbia DemographicsBritish Columbia is home to approximately 4.25 million residents.
+British Columbia is home to approximately 4.6 million residents.
 The birth rate, however, is at only 1.4 children born per woman, below the Canadian average of 1.6.
 What this means is that the majority of this population increase is coming from immigration.
 This trend is expected to continue and reach a level in the near future where the total population increase in the province is accounted for by immigration.
-With the labour force already feeling pressure, British Columbia will depend heavily on immigrants to come work in Canada.
+With the labour force already feeling pressure, British Columbia will depend heavily on immigrants to come and work in Canada.

-To help meet its needs, British Columbia participates in the Provincial Nomination Program, which allows the province to help speed up the immigration process for qualified applicants that wish to settle in British Columbia and have the tools to contribute to the province’s development.
+To help meet its needs, British Columbia participates in the Provincial Nomination Program, which allows the province to help speed up the immigration process for qualified applicants who wish to settle in British Columbia and have the tools to contribute to the province’s development.
 B.C. is also a major destination for individuals coming to Canada under the Temporary Foreign Worker Program.

-British Columbia GovernmentCanada’s government works on a federal system, with control over certain affairs belonging to the national government in Ottawa, and others under the control of the provincial governments.
-The province of British Columbia has its own democratically-elected parliament (known as the Legislative Assembly of British Columbia) which is found in the provincial capital of Victoria.
-There are 79 representatives elected to serve as Members of Legislative Assembly (MLA), each serving a specific geographic district.
+There are 85 representatives elected to serve as Members of Legislative Assembly (MLA), each serving a specific geographic district.
 The current government of the province is led by the British Columbia Liberal Party (which is not affiliated with the federal Liberal Party of Canada).
-The government is led by Premier Gordon Campbell who won the office first in 2001, and gained re-election in 2005.
-British Columbia has regularly scheduled provincial elections every 4 years, with the next one expected in May of 2009.
+The government is led by Premier Christy Clark.
+British Columbia has regularly scheduled provincial elections every four years.

-The Major CitiesVancouver
+The Major Cities

 The city has often been called a "city of neighbourhoods", made up of various areas that each have their own character and culture.
 Many of these neighbourhoods are identified by the immigrant communities that dominate them, such as Little Italy, Japantown or the Punjabi market.
 Other non-ethnic neighbourhoods such as Gastown or Granville also retain unique character and flavour.

 Thanks to its quality of life, Vancouver is one of the top destinations for immigrants to Canada.
 The result is a very diverse population, where more than half of the residents speak a first language other than English.
 While the large percentage of immigrants has allowed communities to retain much of their culture, it has also created a city-wide culture that shares and celebrates a fusion of different cultures.
-The city's large dragon-boat festival for example, has participants from not only the Chinese-Canadian community but from across the city.
+The city's large dragon-boat festival for example, has participants from not only the Chinese-Canadian community, but from across the city.

 Vancouver has a diverse financial and service-based economy.
 The city is also an important transit point for goods being shipped to and from Canada on the Pacific Ocean, exporting more goods than any other port in North America.
 Recently the low cost of doing business in the city has attracted a significant amount of film and television production, leading to the nickname of “Hollywood North”.
-In addition the presence of high quality research universities has made it a home for many high-technology industries including telecommunications and video game design.
+In addition, the presence of high quality research universities has made it a home for many high-technology industries, including telecommunications and video game design.

 Victoria is well-liked for its mild climate and peaceful nature.
 While the city has a flourishing culture and is a center for the arts, one can also find a smaller-town feel amongst its suburbs.
-Victoria has a very low crime rate and is known for excellent standard of living.
+Victoria has a very low crime rate and is known for its excellent standard of living.